Seed Library

 aster

-How to grow: Sow the seed directly on warm soil and very lightly rake in.
+How to grow: Start indoors or sow the seed directly on warm soil a week after the last frost, 1-1/2cm (1/2") deep; very lightly rake in.
+Half-shade to full sun.

 Basil